SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Inheritance.rst

       }

-Whenever you set the ``speed`` property of a ``SpeedLimitedCar`` instance, the property's setter implementation checks the new value, and limits it to 40mph.
+Whenever you set the ``speed`` property of a ``SpeedLimitedCar`` instance, the property's setter implementation checks the new value and limits it to 40mph.
 It does this by setting the underlying ``speed`` property of its superclass to be the smaller of ``newValue`` and ``40.0``.
 The smaller of these two values is determined by passing them to the ``min`` function,